orhun/git-cliff/website/docs/installation/npm.md

 ```

 Under the hood this will parse the options, set up the environment and call the **git-cliff** binary for you.

+## Supported Node.js Versions
+The following minimum versions of Node are currently supported:
+- 18.19.0
+- 20.6.0
+- 21.0.0